 Dear [RECIPIENT’S NAME],

-I am requesting approval to attend the 2020 National Social and Emotional Learning Conference: Building Skills for Lifelong Success.
-The upcoming conference is being held Monday, May 18 through Wednesday, May 20, 2020 at the Renaissance Baltimore Harborplace Hotel in Baltimore, Maryland.
+I am requesting approval to attend the 2020 National Social and Emotional Learning Conference: SEL and Equity – Creating Community.
+The upcoming conference is being held Monday, May 18 through Wednesday, May 20, 2020, at the Renaissance Baltimore Harborplace Hotel in Baltimore, Maryland.
 The conference is expected to draw approximately 800 attendees from all over the country and overseas.

 This SEL conference differs from others in that it is geared toward practitioners and offers sessions from some of the top SEL thought-leaders in the nation.
 Sessions will provide best practices and new strategies based on some of the latest research findings in the field of SEL.